About Us

 Our Mission

-Diggity Dogs Service Dogs, a non-profit organization based in Shelburne Falls, MA, provides service dogs and service dog training and support services.
+Diggity Dogs Service Dogs, a non-profit organization based in Greenfield, MA, provides service dogs and service dog training and support services.
 We develop dogs’ abilities to sense their guardian’s mental, emotional, neurological and/or physical needs and respond in ways that enable our clients to cope with and overcome challenges that they experience.
 We create cooperative and mutually beneficial relationships with dogs that provide invaluable assistance to disabled individuals.

 Our Methods